Costco is about to make a huge change

 Now, as 2023 ends, the member-based chain has a huge move planned, but the chain should be able to pull it off seamlessly.

-On New Year's Day, longtime Costco CEO Craig Jelinek will step down.
-He will be replaced by current President and CEO Ron Vachris.
+On New Year's Day, longtime Costco CEO Craig Jelinek stepped down.
+He has been replaced by current President and Chief Operating Officer Ron Vachris.
 It's a move the company has been planning for quite some time.

 "Craig and Ron have worked hand in hand over the last twenty-one months in Ron's role as president and for many years before that.
 This is the culmination of the long-standing succession plan that Craig has discussed with the board," Costco shared in a press release.